markharrison/doc-mcp/docs/06-mcp-auth.md

 As before, most of the heavy lifting is done by the MCP C# SDK.

-### ColorsMCP-http
+### ColorsMCP-HTTP-Auth

 Check `program.cs` and compare to the original.

 The following configuration values are required to support authentication and authorization:

-- ServerUrl – The URL of the MCP Server.
+- `ServerUrl` – The URL of the MCP Server.
 This is the endpoint to which the MCP Client sends requests.

-- TenantId – This value uniquely identifies the Entra tenant that belongs to us and manages the users for authentication and token issuance.
+- `TenantId` – This value uniquely identifies the Entra tenant that belongs to us and manages the users for authentication and token issuance.
 Since many organizations use Microsoft Entra ID, it’s necessary to distinguish our tenant from others.

-- Audience – The identifier of the MCP Server, the intended recipient of the access token.
+- `Audience` – The identifier of the MCP Server, the intended recipient of the access token.
 This ensures the MCP Server only accepts tokens meant for it.

-- Scope – Specifies the permissions or access rights requested by the client.
+- `Scope` – Specifies the permissions or access rights requested by the client.
 Scopes define what the client can do once authorized, such as reading data or accessing specific API features.